Pupil Premium

 Eligibility criteria for other groups

-In England, children at key stages 2-4 in state-funded schools are entitled to receive FSM if their parents or carers are in receipt of any of the following benefits:
+In England, children in state-funded schools are entitled to receive FSM if their parents or carers are in receipt of any of the following benefits:

 • Income Support